JohnLCaron/rlauxe/README.md

 AdaptiveComparison needs estimates of the rates of over(under)statements.
 If these estimates are correct, one gets optimal sample sizes.
 AdaptiveComparison uses a variant of ShrinkTrunkage that uses a weighted average of initial estimates (aka priors) with the actual sampled rates.

-See [CLCA Error Rates function](docs/ClcaErrorRates.md) for estimating error rates and plots.
+See [CLCA Error Rates](docs/ClcaErrorRates.md) for estimating error rates and plots.

 See [CLCA Betting function](docs/BettingRiskFunction.md) for more details on BettingMart.